 Leadership

 On another occasion, the same contractor presented plagiarized documents a permanent employee had written about a legacy system 4 years earlier as his own work for a new system he had haphazardly installed.
 The director was informed about this and she took no action.
 Relationships seemed to matter to her more than integrity, falsifying documents, or good quality systems.
 This contractor went on to cause much more damage by overpromising and implementing unstable systems.
-As of this writing, he is still employed by the company.
+He continued working for the company for over a year after his corruption and lies were discovered, protected by two relational managers.
+He was finally dismissed when the system for which he was responsible failed so catastrophically that it could not be resurrected.

 This director made you feel like you were being heard and that your input mattered.
 She would seek you out to solicit comments, making you feel like you were considered in decision-making processes.
 However, when all was said and done, nothing changed.
 Her actions did not match her words.
 It simply seemed to be a tactic to placate you.
 It was as though you had said nothing at all.
 She was a crony of the CTO, brought on board by him.